patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ## Share your work!!

 Now, it's time to get some credit from the community for your work!
-Having completed a model addition is a major contribution to Transformers and to the whole NLP community.
-Your code will certainly be used by hundreds of developpers and reseachers.
+Having completed a model addition is a major contribution to Transformers and the whole NLP community.
+Your code will certainly be used by hundreds of developers and researchers.
 You should be proud of your work and share your achievement with the community.

 **You have made another model that is super easy to access for everyone in the community! 🤯**